skeeto/skeeto.github.com/_posts/2018-07-31-Prospecting-for-Hash-Functions.markdown

 optimum?
 Others have had [success in this area with simulated annealing][sa].

-There's probably more to exploit from the "sloshing" construction that keeps coming up — someone please tell me if there's a proper name for it.
+There's probably more to exploit from the multiply-xorshift construction that keeps popping up.
 If anything, the prospector is searching too broadly, looking at constructions that could never really compete no matter what the constants.
 In addition to everything above, I've been looking for good 32-bit hash functions that don't use any 32-bit constants, but I'm really not finding any with a competitively low bias.

 [blowpipe]: /blog/2017/09/15/